rivet-dev/vbare/README.md

 ### Isn't copying the schema going to result in a lot of duplicate code?

-Yes, but after enough pain and suffering from running production APIs, this is what you will end up doing manually anyway, but in a much more painful way.
+Yes, but after enough pain and suffering from running production APIs, this is what you will end up doing manually anyway — but in a much more painful way.

 Having schema versions also makes it much easier to reason about how clients are connecting to your system and the state of an application.
-Incremental migrations don't let you consider other properties or structures.
-This approach also lets you reshape your structures more effectively.

 ### Don't migration steps get repetitive?

-Most of the time, structures will match exactly, and most languages can provide a 1:1 migration.
-The most complicated migration steps will be for deeply nested structures that changed, but even that is relatively straightforward.
+Migration steps are fairly minimal to write.
+The most verbose migration steps will be for deeply nested structures that changed, but even that is relatively straightforward.

 ### What are the downsides?